 There may be instances where students require an extension of studies, a suspension of studies, a change in mode of study, or a change in title.

-The maximum allowable period for extensions is of two years and eighteen months for suspension of studies overall.
+The maximum allowable period for extensions is of two years.
+Students are allowed to suspend their studies for eighteen months overall.

 Change in the mode of study could be either from full-time to part-time or vice versa.
 If a student requests to study on a full-time basis, it is understood that not more than 19 hours are dedicated to paid employment per week.
 Full-time students may not engage in employment which is likely to interfere with the progress of their research.
 The Faculty Doctoral Committee must be kept informed about the nature and extent of the employment commitments throughout the period of study.